Tennessee's 7th congressional district

-The district is located in both West and Middle Tennessee.
-It stretches as far north as the Kentucky border, as far south as the Alabama border, as far east as Franklin, and as far west as Camden.

-It is currently composed of the following counties: Cheatham, Dickson, Decatur, Hickman, Houston, Humphreys, Montgomery, Perry, Robertson, Stewart, and Wayne.
-It also includes significant portions of Benton, Davidson, and Williamson.

-Characteristics

-The seventh district has significant suburban and rural areas.
-Although most of the area is rural, more than half of the district's vote is cast in either Montgomery County (Clarksville) or Williamson County (Franklin, Brentwood).
+The 7th congressional district of Tennessee is a congressional district located in parts of Middle and West Tennessee.
+It was last represented by Republican Mark Green, who resigned on July 20, 2025, for a job in the private sector after the passage of the One Big Beautiful Bill Act.
+The 7th district has significant urban, suburban, and rural areas.
+Although most of the area is rural, more than half of the district's votes are cast in either Davidson County (Nashville), Montgomery County (Clarksville), or Williamson County (Franklin).

 By most measures, Williamson County is the wealthiest county in the state and is usually ranked near the top nationally.

 The district has a very strong military presence, as it includes Tennessee's share of Fort Campbell.
+Politically speaking, the area was secessionist and part of the Democrats' "Solid South" for a century after the Civil War.
+But the Highland Rim of Wayne County was strongly Unionist during the war and voted Republican afterwards.

+Starting with the election of Don Sundquist in 1983, conservative whites have switched from the Democratic to the Republican Party.

-Politically speaking, the area was secessionist and part of the Democrats' “Solid South” for a century after the Civil War, excluding heavily Republican Unionist Highland Rim Wayne County.
-However, since being carried by George Wallace in 1968 it has become and remained one of the most Republican areas in Tennessee, and has not been represented by a Democrat since the early 1970s.
-The presence of Nashville's suburbs gives it a character similar to those of most affluent suburban districts in much of the South until the mid-2000s.
+This district has become one of the most Republican areas in Tennessee.
+Nashville's suburbs have been similar politically to those of most affluent suburban districts in much of the South until the mid-2000s.
 It has a strong social conservative bent; many of the state's most politically active churches are either located here or draw most of their congregations from here.